amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Avoid global state, side effects, and mutability as much as possible
 #### 27) Don't pass in one object as a means of getting another object.
 Pass in directly what you need (law of demeter)
 * This promotes information hiding, decreases coupling, makes the class more re-usable, and makes the class easier to understand (KISS)
 * A cashier at McDonalds doesn't need your wallet in order to place your order.
 The cashier needs your $5.
-It should not matter if the $5 comes from a wallet, a purse, or a pocket
+It should not matter if the $5 comes from a wallet, or a purse
 * Don't have a FooFactory be a dependency of your class if the way for creating a Foo is known at compile time (in other words, known how to be made by a DI framework).
 Have your class depend on Foo instead.
 If the way for creating a Foo depends on runtime arguments, then it is fine to depend on a FooFactory instead
-  * Using similar logic, never pass in a TracerManager to a class if all the class needs is a Tracer.
-Pass in the Tracer
 * There can be an exception to the rule of passing in directly what is needed.
 Lets say that you have User object which just has getter/setter for the fields firstName, middleName, lastName, age
   * If a method requires only firstName, have the method take in the firstName instead of the User object
   * If a method requires the User object, pass in the User object instead of passing in all of the fields of the user